diku-dk/futhark-benchmarks/pbbs/README.md

 output data.

-Upstream PBBS doesn't really standardise the workloads for benchmarking, but instead provices programs for generating input data of a given size in a variety of bespoke data formats.
+Upstream PBBS doesn't really standardise the workloads for benchmarking, but instead provides programs for generating input data of a given size in a variety of bespoke data formats.
 For reproducibility, we prefer pinning the exact data used.
 We still use the PBBS data generates to produce the workloads in the first place,